 How We Were Called to Matter

 “What do you have in your own two hands?”
 This foundational question is the soil from which we have grown to become Matter.

-In 2000, Minnesota business owners, Dennis and Megan Doyle started Hope for the City because they saw corporate surplus as an opportunity, not a problem.
+In 2000, Minnesota business owners Dennis and Megan Doyle started Hope for the City because they saw corporate surplus as an opportunity, not a problem.
 After seeing material resources that still had value going to waste, they decided to take action.
 It became their calling to get life-saving resources into the hands of people that could benefit, specifically people living in scarcity.

-Today, even though we have evolved to be called Matter, we will always be an organization founded at the intersection of faith and opportunity.
+Today, even though the name of the organization has changed, We will always be an organization founded at the intersection of faith and opportunity.

-Join us, in creating a world where we all matter.
+Join us in creating a world where we all matter.